isabelangelo/cks_binaries/README.txt

 (1) store_cks_fileroots:
 - takes cks spectra from cks-spectra/ directory and stores paths to each target in cks_physical_merged.csv so that both labels and spectra can be easily referenced.
 Creates table cks_physical_merged_with_fileroots.csv.
+*note: this code uses the cks-spectra/ directory downloaded from the CKS website, and only really needs to be run once unless the training sample changes.

 (2) rsync_hires_data:
 - copies spectra from CKS and CKS-cool from cadence to local machine.